ansilove/libansilove/README.md

 [![Build Status][1]][2] [![Coverity Scan Build Status][3]][4]

-libansilove is a library to converts ANSi and artscene related file formats into PNG images.
+libansilove is a library to convert ANSi and artscene related file formats into PNG images.

 # Dependencies